Hanqk97/BMI500_WEEK11/README.md

 ## AI Tool Disclosure

-Generative AI (ChatGPT) was used **only** for specific technical assistance, not for producing final numerical outputs.
+Generative AI (ChatGPT-5) was used to complete part of A and E(iii).

 **Prompts used:**

 1. Prompt 1: “Which ODE solver (Euler or Runge–Kutta) gives better stability and accuracy for SIR equations, and can you show how to implement it in Python?”
+Result attached in `ai_disclousre/prompt1.pdf` or also can use this repeat:https://chatgpt.com/share/6912b58b-8f3c-8001-8fbc-a29a9404831e

-2. Prompt 2: “How to generate a colorful Matplotlib bar plot (20 columns) with labeled values on top for each (β, γ) pair.”
+2. Prompt 2: “How to generate a colorful Matplotlib bar plot (20 columns) with labeled values on top for each (β, γ) pair from SEIR model.”
-   *(Result: used `plt.cm.tab20` color palette and value annotations above each bar.)*

-All code and explanations were verified, rewritten, and executed manually in the notebook.

-**Disclaimer:**
-> Generative AI (ChatGPT) was used to assist in code formatting, visualization, and solver selection discussion.
-> All model logic, parameter tuning, execution, and interpretation were conducted independently by Hanqi Chen.
+Result attached in `ai_disclousre/prompt2.pdf` or also can use this repeat:https://chatgpt.com/share/6912bee9-0f40-8001-a112-3fbc2664f230
 ---

-## Environment Setup

-### 1. Requirements
-Create a file named **`requirements.txt`** in your environment: